where architecture and ecology meet

 Director and Associate Dean for Community Engagement

-As Associate Director of the TCC, Dan Etheridge takes on multiple roles from project management, to supervising students and interns, to raising grant and contract funds, and administration.
+Dan Etheridge takes on multiple roles from project management, to supervising students and interns, to raising grant and contract funds, to administration.
 Dan has a degree in Applied Environmental Management from Southern Cross University in New South Wales, Australia, is a Fellow of the Institute for Environmental Communications at Loyola University New Orleans, and has worked for the last five years at the intersection of regional coastal restoration strategies and urban design and policy.
-Dan’s work has been published in environmental science and management journals, design publications and community advocacy forums and continues to work across these disciplines in research and practice.
+Dan’s work has been published in environmental science and management journals, design publications, and community advocacy forums and he continues to work across these disciplines in research and practice.